Northwood Club

 The Northwood golf course has 007 bentgrass putting greens, along with Northbridge bermuda grass tees and fairways.
 The roughs are a mix of bermuda, zoysia and fescue grasses.
 Many mature trees are on the property, including live oak, red oak, pecan, American elm, cedar elm, hackberry and cottonwood.

 In addition to the 18 hole golf course, current athletic facilities include 16 tennis courts with four indoor courts.
 A notable Northwood tennis program alumni is tennis professional Bill Scanlon, who began playing tennis at Northwood at nine years of age.
-During Scalon's tennis career, he won two NCAA singles championships at Trinity University in 1975 and 1976, won numerous titles on the professional tour, and in 1983 was ranked as high as No. 9 in the world.
+During Scanlon's tennis career, he won two NCAA singles championships at Trinity University in 1975 and 1976, won numerous titles on the professional tour, and in 1983 was ranked as high as No. 9 in the world.

 Northwood Club has a large resort-style swimming pool complex, changing facilities, lockers and a poolside cafe and adult pavilion bar.
 The main clubhouse is approximately 65000 sqft with banquet facilities seating 550 and can accommodate cocktail parties of up to 700, ala carte dining at lunch and dinner and several private-function rooms.
 Adjacent to the main clubhouse is a 16000 sqft two-story building offering a full fitness center, including group exercise and massage and child care services.